 Most heat pump installations require a supplementary heating system.
 Air-source heat pumps are usually set to shut off at either the thermal or economic balance point.
-In the case of an air-source heat pump, supplementary heat (also called backup or auxiliary heat) may also be required during the defrost cycle.
+In the case of the airsource heat pump, supplementary heat (also called back-up or auxiliary heat) may also be required during the defrost cycle.

-Supplementary heat can be supplied by any type of heating system, provided that it can be activated by the thermostat that controls the heat pump.
-However, most supplementary heating systems are central furnaces that use oil, gas or electricity.
+Supplementary heat can be supplied by any type of heating system, provided that it can be activated by the thermostat which controls the heat pump.
+However, most supplementary heating systems are central furnaces that use oil, gas, or electricity.
 Many new EES installations use duct heaters to supply auxiliary heat.

-Figure 16 shows the thermal balance point for a typical air-source heat pump.
+Figure 15 shows the thermal balance point for a typical air-source heat pump.
 To the right of the thermal balance point, the heat pump is capable of satisfying all of the home's heating requirements.
-To the left of the thermal balance point, the house heat loss is greater than the heat pump's capacity; this is when supplementary heat is required in addition to the heat pump's capacity.
+To the left of the thermal balance point, the house heat loss is greater than the heat pump's capacity; this is when supplementary heat is required.

-Figure 16: Balance Point for a Typical Air-Source Heat Pump
+Figure 15: Balance Point for a Typical Air-Source Heat Pump

-In the shaded area of the graph, the heat pump can operate in two ways.
-If heat pump operation is unrestricted by outdoor temperature, it will operate to satisfy first stage heating requirements each time heat is called for by the thermostat (see the upcoming sections on thermostats, pages 48-49).
+In this shaded area, the heat pump can operate in two ways.
+If heat pump operation is unrestricted by outdoor temperature, it will operate to satisfy first stage heating requirements each time heat is called for by the thermostat (see the section on thermostats on the next page).
 When second stage heat is called for, the heat pump shuts off if it is an add-on unit, or continues to operate if it is an all-electric heat pump system, and the supplementary heating system provides heat until all heating requirements have been satisfied.

-If heat pump operation is restricted, an outdoor temperature sensor shuts the heat pump off when the temperature falls below a preset limit.
+If heat pump operation is restricted, an outdoor temperature sensor shuts the heat pump off whenever the temperature falls below a preset limit.
 Below this temperature, only the supplementary heating system operates.
 The sensor is usually set to shut off at the temperature corresponding to the economic balance point, or at the outdoor temperature below which it is cheaper to heat with the supplementary heating system instead of the heat pump.